 Nieuwerkerk aan den IJssel, Zuid-Holland, Netherlands

-Last login 30 days ago
+Last login about 13 hours ago

 Join Couchsurfing to see Evert's full profile.
 It's free!View Full Profile

 Trying to be free, to grow as a person and to do meaningful things

 I'm a very passionate guy with lots of big dreams, ideals and ambitions.
 I am very passionate about contributing to world peace.
 I firmly believe it is possible to achieve and even though I might not see it become a reality in my lifetime, I would like to spend my whole life working towards it.
 One of the tools I'm learning now which might help me with my quest is nonviolent communication (NVC) though I like the other name more, connecting communication (CC).

 I've started an educational YouTube channel to explain CC.
 You can watch my first video here: http://youtu.be/NWkYXZ6kuno

 On a scale from 1 to over-trusting I am pretty damn naive or that's what everyone keeps telling me.
 I actually like it a lot, because being like that makes life a lot lighter and gives me a lot of freedom.
 Sure I'll probably get scammed a few times more in my life-time, but for me that's a small price to pay.